mjansson/rpmalloc/README.md

 The code should be easily portable to any platform with atomic operations and an mmap-style virtual memory management API.

 This library is put in the public domain; you can redistribute it and/or modify it without any restrictions.
+Or, if you choose, you can use it under the MIT license.

 Please consider our Patreon to support our work - https://www.patreon.com/rampantpixels